tytrusty/Do-we-have-to-send-him-this-/README.txt

 - Render color: color presets for rendering.
 - isocontour: enables isolines on the surface.
 Good for demoing the geodesics

+EXTRA CREDIT: We both filled out the ECIS for 10 points extra credit.

 ## Dependencies

 The only dependencies are stl, eigen, [libigl](libigl.github.io/libigl/) and